artem-zinnatullin/RxJava/README.md

 APIs marked with the `@Deprecated` annotation at the class or method level will remain supported until the next major release but it is recommended to stop using them.

-#### io.reactivex.internal.*
+#### io.reactivex.rxjava3.internal.*

-All code inside the `io.reactivex.internal.*` packages is considered private API and should not be relied upon at all.
+All code inside the `io.reactivex.rxjava3.internal.*` packages is considered private API and should not be relied upon at all.
 It can change at any time.

 ## Full Documentation